 GENERAL FUND REVENUE SOURCES

+FAVORABLE (UNFAVORABLE)

-FAVORABLE VARIANCE (UNFAVORABLE) VARIANCE
+VARIANCE VARIANCE

 General Property Tax \$687,130

-City Income Tax \$21,029,626
+City Income Tax \$27,990,232

+Admission Tax (\$1,287,485)

-Admission Tax Short Term Rental Excise (\$1,164,522)
+Short Term Rental Excise

-Тах \$119,508
+Tax \$171,363

-Licenses & Permits Fines, Forfeitures, & (\$167,174)
+Licenses & Permits (\$134,887)

+Fines, Forfeitures, &

-Penalties (\$1,264,325)
+Penalties (\$1,543,149)

 Investment Income \$182,768

-Local Government \$291,519
+Local Government \$361,172

-Casino \$232,021
+Casino \$930,483

-Police (\$562,108)
+Police (\$171,665)

-Buildings and Inspections \$517,024
+Buildings and Inspections \$490,708

-Fire \$145,853
+Fire \$455,654

-Parking Meter (1,151,250)
+Parking Meter (1,351,136)

-Other \$1,188,052
+Other (1,216,635)

-\$24,393,501 (\$4,309,379)
+\$31,269,510 (\$5,704,957)

-Difference \$20,084,122
+Difference \$25,564,552

-General Fund (favorable variance) is \$20 million above the amount forecasted thru December in the FY 2021 Budget.
+General Fund (favorable variance) is \$25.6 million above the amount forecasted thru January in the FY 2021 Budget.
 What follows is an explanation of significant variances of individual General Fund revenue components.

-- 1. Income Tax (favorable variance) is \$21 million above the forecasted amount.
+- 1. Income Tax (favorable variance) is \$28 million above the forecasted amount.
 The work from home exception due to the pandemic has been challenged in the courts.
 If the courts rule in favor of the plaintiff, a large portion of these revenues would need to be refunded.
 The Income Tax component represents 71% of the total General Fund percentage.
 Administration continues to evaluate and watch for trends. - 2.
-Admission Tax (unfavorable variance) is \$1.2 million below estimate.
+Admission Tax (unfavorable variance) is \$1.3 million below estimate.
 Most venues that generate admission tax continue to be closed, or open with very limited capacity, due to the pandemic.
 This trend will continue for the foreseeable future therefore, the estimate in this revenue category will not be met for the fiscal year. - 3.
-License & Permits (unfavorable variance) is down \$1.3 million.
-The Beer and Liquor Tax payment from the State was significantly lower for the first quarter of this year than in years past.
-Finance is working on contacting the State to follow up on future payment estimates.
-Permitting for HVAC has slowed in December.

-- 4. Fines, Forfeitures & Penalties (unfavorable variance) is down \$1.3 million.
+Fines, Forfeitures & Penalties (unfavorable variance) is down \$1.5 million.
 Parking fines make up most of the revenue in this category, and parking fines continue to be significantly below estimate.
-As the pandemic continues and parking remains below normal around the City that will lead to this estimate not being met for the fiscal year. - 5.
-Police (unfavorable variance) is \$562k below estimates.
-This variance is partly due to reductions in false alarm registrations.
-With more people staying home they are not registering their alarm systems with CPD.
-Police detail work has seen a decline as a result of businesses not needing as many officers due to decreased hours of operation stemming from the pandemic.
-In addition, the pandemic has led to less parking downtown which has created less cars being impounded resulting in decreased revenue in that area. - 6.
-Buildings and Inspections (favorable variance) is up \$517k.
-This favorable variance is due to collections related to elevator inspections which are billed one time a year. - 7.
-Parking Meter (unfavorable variance) is \$1.2 million below estimate.
+As the pandemic continues and parking remains below normal around the City that will lead to this estimate not being met for the fiscal year.

+- 4. Casino (favorable variance) is up \$930k.
+Despite the pandemic and limited capacities, the casino revenues continue to exceed estimates. - 5.
+Buildings and Inspections (favorable variance) is up \$491k.
+This favorable variance is due to collections related to elevator inspections which are billed one time a year. - 6.
+Fire (favorable variance) is \$456k above the forecasted amount.
+The Fire Department enlisted an outside vendor to improve their billing and collection processes.
+The positive results of that show with this favorable variance.
+The estimates are based on historical collections and will take some time to level out with the new processes. - 7.
+Parking Meter (unfavorable variance) is \$1.4 million below estimate.
 The unfavorable variance is due to reduced economic activity as a result of the COVID-19 pandemic. - 8.
-Other (favorable variance) is \$1.2 million above forecast.
+Other (unfavorable variance) is \$1.2 million below forecast.
 This category is made up of many small sources of revenue that fluctuate from time to time.
 Finance will continue to monitor these various revenue sources.